 THE BARBER ASSOCIATION

-The Barber Association is a jazzy new organization just for you students!
+The Barber Association is a new organisation for our beloved Barber aficionados!

 Lady Barber stipulated that the Barber Institute of Fine Arts should be an arts centre for use ‘…by the University, in perpetuity, for the study and encouragement of art and music’.